llobato/docs/docs/other/install-gwms-factory.md

         </security>

 These attributes are very important to get exactly right or the frontend will not be trusted.
-This should match one of the **factory** and **security_ sections** of the [Configuring the GlideinWMS Frontend](#configuring-the-frontend) in the following way:
+This should match one of the **factory** and **security** sections of the [Configuring the GlideinWMS Frontend](#configuring-the-frontend) in the following way:

+ !!! note
- **This is a snippet from the Frontend configuration (for reference), not the Factory that you are configuring now!**
+     This is a snippet from the Frontend configuration (for reference), not the Factory that you are configuring now!

 For the factory section:

         :::xml
         <factory query_expr='((stringListMember("VO", GLIDEIN_Supported_VOs)))'>